menu

 Demographics

-The citizens of Noxon are slightly less educated than the national average of 21.84% for the average city or town: 13.66% of adults in Noxon have a bachelor's degree or advanced degree
+The percentage of adults in Noxon with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.66% of adults in Noxon have a bachelor's degree or advanced degree.

 The people who call Noxon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Noxon residents report their race to be White, followed by Native American.
 Important ancestries of people in Noxon include German, Polish, English, Swedish, and Irish.